Guide to Amarone and Valpolicella wines

 Amarone wine is unique because it’s a dry wine made from grapes dried indoors in special lofts.
 It offers dense, intensely concentrated flavours of candied strawberry, prunes, raisins, cinnamon spice and dark chocolate.

-Valpolicella wine is made to be young, fresh and show the pure essence of the grape.
+Valpolicella wine is made to be drunk young and fresh, showing the pure essence of the grape.
 It’s not inferior to the bold Amarone made from dried grapes.
 Valpolicella is like an agile cheetah, while Amarone is like a powerful lion – they’re just different animals.

 Valpolicella wine types and denominations